-A storm alert is issued when weather conditions in the area are such that the formation of a severe storm is possible.
-You are alerted of a storm alert via broadcast media - public civil defense sirens are not sounded.
-During a storm alert, be alert for approaching storms.
+A storm alert is issued when weather conditions in the area are such that the formation of a severe weather is possible, including thunderstorms, tornadoes, blizzards, etc. You are alerted of a storm via broadcast media - public civil defense sirens are not sounded.
+During a storm alert, be alert for approaching weather.